insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Pennsylvania for home and auto insurance bundling is 19140 at an average rate of $5,697.
-See the 10 most expensive ZIP codes below.
+The most expensive ZIP code in Pennsylvania for bundling home and auto insurance is 19140, with an average cost of $5,697.
+Here are the 10 most expensive ZIP codes:

 ZIP codeAverage auto and home after discountAverage difference